kdheepak/blog/content/27-mpld3-networkx-force-layout.md

 Additional keywords arguments can be passed to the constructor of the NetworkXD3ForceLayout class.
 This allows a user to control some force layout properties like `gravity`, `linkDistance`, `linkStrength` etc.
 You can also set the default node size or turn off the dragging feature.

-I've implemented a sticky version of the force layout, since this is what I wanted to have.
-Dragging a node to a new position will fix it at that location.
-You can double click the node to release it.

 I plan to write a more detailed description of everything I learnt in a following post.